-Baking Powder is actually made with baking soda and a few other ingredients.
-Baking Powder is a leavening agent, and it gets activated twice, first when it comes in contact with any wet ingredients and second when it is heated.
+Baking Powder is made with baking soda and a few other ingredients.
+Baking Powder is a leavening agent.
+It gets activated twice.
+First when it comes in contact with any wet ingredients and second when it is heated.
 Since it contains both an acid and a base (baking soda), it is usually used in recipes that don’t have an acidic ingredient in them.

 Stock vs Broth vs Consommé

 Some recipes call for chicken broth.
 Others call for chicken stock.
-Or beef, or vegetable.
+Or beef broth, or vegetable broth.
 Is there a difference between the two?
 And don’t forget about the consommé as well!

 Consommé: a clear soup made by boiling meat or chicken, bones, vegetables, etc., to extract their nutritive properties

-Broth also is usually seasoned and can be consumed as it is with little to no additions.
-A stock is left unseasoned for cooking with.
-Consommé is made from taking a broth and adding egg whites and lean ground meat to the top while simmering so those pull all the tiny food particles out, leaving a clear liquid behind.
+Broth also is usually seasoned.
+It can be consumed as it is with little to no additions.
+Stock is unseasoned.
+Consommé is made from taking a broth and adding egg whites and lean ground meat to the top while simmering.
+Those pull all the tiny food particles out, leaving a clear liquid behind.

 In general, a broth is used when it is going to be consumed as is, or with very few things added.
-A stock is used for making more elaborate soups or sauces when you will be adding a lot of seasonings in since it is not already seasoned (meaning you have more control over the flavor).
+Stock is used for making more elaborate soups or sauces when you will be adding a lot of seasonings.
 Consommé is good for serving hot, as is, similar to a broth.

 Sweet Potato vs Yam

-With the holidays fast approaching, I hear a lot of family and friends talking about what they make for their big family dinners.
-Some mention sweet potato casserole, other mention candied yams, but they both seem to be talking about a similar dish.
+During the holidays, family and friends talk about what they make for their big family dinners.
+Some mention sweet potato casserole, others mention candied yams.
+But they both seem to be talking about a similar dish.
 Are sweet potatoes and yams the same thing?
-They get interchanged often, but what are they really?
+They get interchanged often, but what are they?

 Yam: the starchy, tuberous root of any of various climbing vines of the genus Dioscorea, cultivated for food in warm regions